beeware/toga/docs/reference/api/resources/icons.rst

 * ``myicon-windows.bmp``
 * ``myicon.bmp``

-On GTK, Toga will perform this lookup for each variant size, falling back to an "unsized" name if a size-specific variant has not been provided.
+On GTK, Toga will perform this lookup for each variant size, falling back to an name without a size specifier if a size-specific variant has not been provided.
 For example, when resolving the 32px variant, Toga will look for (in order):

 * ``myicon-linux-32.png``
 * ``myicon-32.png``